WZTourney/wztourney.github.io/docs/index.md

 - Warrior
 - Hamza

 These Mercenaries will be selected by draft.
-Date of draft is **TBD**.
+Date of draft is Wednesday, April 30th.

-The remainder of you Grunts will be required to pair up as duos of your own choosing and submit their team name to tournament coordinators by  **TBD**.

 ## Tournament Run Dates